 Key intellectual figures such as Max Weber and Michel Foucault and novelists such as Franz Kafka have been preoccupied with the increasing distance between the governing and the governed and the pernicious effects of such “governing at a distance”.
 Likewise, contemporary artists such as

 Julien Previeux, Jean-Paul Fourmentraux, Samuel Bianchini, Trevor Paglen, Paolo Cirio, Christophe Bruno have questioned the societal, affective and aesthetic implications of the expanding use of quantification in governing.

 Digital technology development has further intensified the quantitative turn in human societies.
 Seamless conversion of qualities to binary codes and back is the defining feature of datafication and its contemporary offsprings, the internet and big data.

 Besides its frequently cold, contemporary aura, the history of numbers is intertwined with all cultures in intriguing and mysterious ways.
 For example, numbers feature in Persian Talismans in the form of ciphers that aim to possess and haunt.
 In Arabic, the Abjad system enables conversion between letters and numbers – enabling new possibilities for intertwining textuality and calculations – in poetry, calligraphy and painting.

-In this competition, we invite photographic work that captures the ways contemporary humans and Nature are entangled with quantification and numbers.
+In our agora, we invite photographic work that captures the ways contemporary humans and Nature are entangled with quantification and numbers.
 We are open to any submissions that broadly engage in a questioning of the role of numbers in organising human lives and their impact on humans and nature.

 "THE EVOLUTION OF SPECIES"